patrickenfuego/FFEncoder/README.md

 - \*[quietvoid's HDR10+ parser](https://github.com/quietvoid/hdr10plus_parser) (optional for HDR10+ encoding)
   - For the script to work with hdr10plus_parser, make sure it is available via PATH

 The script requires PowerShell Core v.
-7.0 on all systems as it utilizes new parallel processing features introduced in this version.
+7.0 or newer on all systems as it utilizes new parallel processing features introduced in this version.
 Multi-threading prior to PowerShell 7 was prone to memory leaks which persuaded me to make the change.

+> For Windows users, PowerShell Core is a supplemental installation and will will be installed alongside PowerShell 5.1

 &nbsp;